 At every stage of the supply chains of the global fashion industry there are regularly huge exploitation of people and planet.
 An example of the worst cases are when farmers are driven to suicide when they cannot sell their crop for the cost of producing it with unnecessary pesticides, lose their land, dignity and will to live.
 Another example could be the draining of the Aral Sea due to over use of water.
 Another could be sweatshop labour keeping people trapped in the prison of poverty.
 The list goes on!

 One of the biggest issues is that people think that this is just the way that things are.
 This is where we come in and have built an amazing value chain community beautiful from cotton to bottom to prove that fashion can change the world!
-HOWEVER, this is based on trade, and without trade it won’t work.
+HOWEVER, this is based on trade, and without trade it wont work.
 So the Bonk of Pants campaign will act as the catalyst for our amazing programmes to scale and act as the catalyst for transformation across the industry.
-Sweet dreams are made of this!
+Sweet dreams are made of this!Can you give us some statistics on this problem?

 What is your solution?

 We have spent the last 7 years rebuilding the textiles supply chain to prove it can be sustainable.
-We’ve done this, and so now need to scale it.
+Weve done this, and so now need to scale it.
 To scale it we need to invest in it and open up our value chain community to consumers as investors.
 Hence the bonk!
 No other brands we know of can trace their supply chain back to seed like we can.
 Nestled in the heart of luscious hills criss-crossed with rivers are the villages of Semla, Banjipali and Kuibahal in Orissa who the pants bonk will enable us to work with forever.
 Surrounding the villages as far as the eye can see are miles and miles of beautiful organic farms supported by the company that the farmers own: http://www.chetnaorganic.org.in.
 Sourcing our cotton directly from the villages supporting them on education programmes, Fairtrade premiums and much more, we then transport the cotton to production with no child labour and only with paying fair wages to workers at our amazing garment partner http://www.armstrongknittingmills.com.
 Through carbon neutral production, a new real living wage and empowerment programme, and much more, they manufacture our gorgeous underwear and together with Chetna form the basis of our value chain community.

-We’re also working with big businesses like Deloitte to build brand new impact measurement tools so that we can quantify and communicate the social, environmental and financial profit from cotton to bottom to all stake holders.
+Were also working with big businesses like Deloitte to build brand new impact measurement tools so that we can quantify and communicate the social, environmental and financial profit from cotton to bottom to all stake holders.
 This is called our 3 dimensional profit and loss statement!
-However, we are a social business and not a charity, and so the only way to create and expand on our impact to expand our value chain community and really prove that our way of social business is better business, and, ultimately we’ll do to old business what new media did to old media!
+However, we are a social business and not a charity, and so the only way to create and expand on our impact to expand our value chain community and really prove that our way of social business is better business, and, ultimately well do to old business what new media did to old media!
 We need you to make it happen!

-[?] - .
-However, the increase in capital created by the successful completion of this campaign will move us a lot closer to our aim of becoming the greatest underwear brand on the planet, we just need your help to get there, providing you with many great benefits in return.
+£100k in 100 days Our business currently maintains a net 15% financial profit achieved through the dedication and passion of our staff, a small grant from Unltd and some very kind people lending us funds to assist with cash flow [?] - .
+However, the increase in capital created by the successful completion of this campaign will move us a lot closer to our aim of becoming the greatest underwear brand on the planet, we just need your help to get there, providing you with many great benefits in return.How will you deliver this?

-Pants to Poverty’s Plan of Action:
+Pants to Povertys Plan of Action:

 Where the money will go: